minzzelo/cs2101ug/docs/UserGuide.md

 ![Unfav Step 1](images/ug/ug_unfav_step1.png)

-**Step 2**: The *Result Display* will display a message to let you know that the flashcard has been unfavourited!
+**Step 2**: The result display will display a message to let you know that the flashcard has been unfavourited!

 **Step 3**: The heart icon will no longer be visible on the flashcard